-The aim of the Learning Support Department at Swanbourne House is to be integral and cross-curricular and provide caring and expert support so that all pupils admitted to the school can reach their full educational potential, improve their self-esteem and be prepared for life beyond Swanbourne House.
+The aim of the Learning Support Department at Swanbourne House is to be integral and cross-curricular and provide caring and expert support so that all pupils admitted to the school and whose needs we are able to meet can reach their full educational potential, improve their self-esteem and be prepared for life beyond Swanbourne House.

 Our small team of dedicated support teachers are largely dyslexia specialists but also have additional expertise to put in place a holistic approach to support children with a wide range of needs including EAL.
 On entry to the school pupils are screened and any concerns are highlighted at an early stage.
 Thereafter annual assessments are undertaken and pupils’ progress is closely monitored, so that any pupil falling behind can be quickly identified and given appropriate additional support.
 This support may be given via 1:1 lessons, shared lessons or in small groups.